Author has written 2 stories for Harry Potter.

 Just because someone might like to take a submissive role, or prefer their partner to take a dominate role while they are fucking doesn't mean that continues when the clothes are on and they are outside the bedroom.

-I've read too many stories where the writer seems to believe that Dom's can force their subs to do anything they want against their will, that there are no boundaries, that the sub has no rights in every aspect of their relationship, even outside the bedroom.
+I've read too many stories where the writer seems to believe that Dom's can force their subs to do anything they want against their will or comfort level, that there are no boundaries, that the sub has no rights in every aspect of their relationship, even outside the bedroom.

 There is never talk of safe words, hard limits, the notion that the D/s relationship can cease to exist if one of them no longer derives happiness from it.